These reports are 'preliminary consultation drafts', so should you have any feedback or questions, please send them to Dr. Irfan Yulianto.

 Methods

-By referring to the Ocean Diagnostic Tool, three main methods were outlined to gather information and perspective from stakeholders
+With reference to the Ocean Diagnostic Tool, three main methods were outlined to gather information and perspective from stakeholders:

 - (1) Indonesia’s policy framework and strategic planning